albertogoffi/toradocu/README.md

 ## Building Toradocu
 To compile Toradocu run the command `./gradlew build -x test`.

-To create a jar package that includes Toradocu as well as all the needed dependencies run the command `./gradlew shadowJar`.
+The command `./gradlew shadowJar` creates a jar package that includes Toradocu as well as all the needed dependencies.
 This will create the file `build/libs/toradocu-0.1-all.jar`.

 ## Running Toradocu
 Toradocu is a command line tool.
 To get the list of parameters (asterics